Frequently Asked Questions

 The Directors meet several times a year and have various areas of responsibility, such as setting charges, deciding on the dividend, and overseeing the performance of the investment managers at Baillie Gifford.
 Additionally, they answer to the shareholders, which means you have some say in how Scottish Mortgage is run.

-Yes, each ordinary shareholder is entitled to one vote for every share held on resolutions put forward at the Company’s Annual General Meeting.
+Yes, if you hold shares directly as a share certificate on the main register with Computershare Investor Services, each ordinary shareholder is entitled to one vote for every share held on resolutions put forward at the Company’s Annual General Meeting.
 Information on the deadlines for proxy appointments can be found in the Annual Report.

 You can also return proxies electronically at eproxyappointment.com.
 If you have registered for electronic communications you will be issued a PIN to use when returning proxies to the secure Registrar website.
 You do not need to register for electronic communications to use electronic proxy voting.
 Paper proxy forms will contain a PIN to allow you to return proxies electronically.